nyanpasu64/nyanpasu64.github.io/_posts/2020-05-08-the-gridline-mental-model-of-indexing-and-slicing.md

 The R language operates under this mental model.
 Much like mathematical notation, indexes begin at 1, and ranges of items `a[1:5]` are inclusive on both ends.
 In fact, `1:5` generates a vector of integers `1 2 3 4 5`.

 The item-based mental model (with inclusive ranges) is useful in some cases, for example in DSP.
-However I moved that to a separate article since it's not closely related to indexing.
+However I moved that to a separate article, ["Describing convolution using item-based indexing and inclusive ranges"](../describing-convolution-using-item-based-indexing-and-inclusive-ranges), since it's not closely related to indexing.

 ## Gridline-based slicing and closed-closed indexing